 A truck accident lawyer will know how to investigate your crash, gather evidence, calculate your damages and build a strong case on your behalf to help you recover compensation for your accident-related expenses.
 This can include medical expenses, lost wages, loss of earning capacity, replacement services, pain and suffering, and more.

-If you or someone you love was involved in a serious crash with an 18-wheeler, tractor-trailer, semi-truck, big rig or other type of large commercial vehicle, call our law firm right away to see if we can help with your case.
+If you or someone you love was involved in a serious crash with an 18-wheeler, tractor-trailer, semi-truck, big rig or other type of large commercial vehicle, call our law firm right away to see how we can help with your case.

 John will do everything in his power to negotiate a fair settlement or earn favorable court verdict so that you can get the compensation you need and deserve.
 Contact us today for a free consultation.
 Our law firm represents clients on a contingency fee basis, which means you pay nothing unless we win.